mickfuzz/phd4/_archive/2024-8-4-Methodology.md

 - to reflect on the thesis questions

-While the three planes provided a higher level framework, specifics of the data gave greater granularity and formed sub categories of coding
+While the three planes provided a higher level framework, specifics of the data gave greater granularity and formed sub categories of coding used in the next stage of analysis.

 <!-- Rather than taking a grounded approach this data was analysed using 3 planes of sociocultural activity.
 The existing relevant framework saves time, especially as a more emergent approach was  (in part ) in coding video data. -->